hupe13/extensions-leaflet-map-github/readme.md

 #### It doesn't work!

 * Are you using any caching plugin?
 Try to exclude the js files of both plugins from caching.
-* Are you using any plugin to handle cookies (GDPR/DSGVO)?
+* Are you using any plugin to to comply with the GDPR/DSGVO?
 There might be a problem with that.

 #### Apropos GDPR/DSGVO